Singapore, Republic of Singapore

 The Agency for Care Effectiveness (ACE) was established by the Ministry of Health, Singapore in 2015 to drive better decision-making in healthcare through health technology assessment (HTA), clinical guidance and education.

 - The Health Technology Evaluation, Utilisation Review and Adoption (HTA) branch conducts health technology assessments for drugs, vaccines, gene therapies and medical technologies, and develops guidances to encourage adoption of health technology recommendations by public healthcare institutions.
 It conducts value-based pricing negotiations with manufacturers to ensure that prices of patented health technologies are commensurate with the outcomes that these treatments deliver to patients and the Singapore health system.
 It also undertakes utilisation review and outcomes evaluation to systematically measure the impact of HTA in Singapore.
+Since 2021, companies have been able to submit evidence to inform subsidy decisions for cancer drugs under the company-led submission process.

 - The Evidence to Practice Office supports healthcare professionals and patients in effective, evidence-based care through the development and implementation of clinical guidances as well as professional and patient education initiatives.